Instituto-Atlantico/janus/docs/implementation.md

 # Implementation docs

-All the IoT devices used in janus tests were raspberry pis versions 3 and 4
+All the IoT devices used in janus tests were Raspberry Pi devices in versions 3 and 4.

 ## Technologies

-Main technologies used in development
+Main technologies used in development:

 - [Go](https://go.dev/doc/install)
 - [Docker](https://docs.docker.com/engine/install/ubuntu)
 - [Docker Compose](https://docs.docker.com/compose/install/linux)

-Main technologies used in Raspberry Pi 3/4
+Main technologies used in Raspberry Pi 3/4:
 - Raspberry Pi OS (64 bit desktop and lite)
 - Docker

-Hint to install docker on rasp
+Hint to install docker on rasp:

 ```cmd
 sudo apt update